-- At the state level, impacts ranged from a 13% reduction in Oklahoma to a 27% reduction in New York.
+- At the state level, impacts ranged from a 9% reduction in Oklahoma to a 22% reduction in Minnesota.

-- Telehealth spending increased from less than 0.1% of total MPFS spending prior to the pandemic to more than 16% in April of 2020, but was concentrated in a handful of service categories.
+- Telehealth accounted for 5% of MPFS spending in 2020 (up from less than 0.1% prior to the pandemic) but use was concentrated in a handful of service categories.

 The AMA commissioned a nationwide survey of patient care physicians in July and August of 2020 to assess the financial impacts of the COVID-19 pandemic.
 The results, based on the responses of 3,500 physicians, illustrate the precarious trends and realities facing physician practices.

 - 81% of physicians surveyed in July and August of 2020 said revenue was still lower than pre-pandemic.

 Even with eased telehealth coverage restrictions, telehealth services did not offset reduced in-person patient visits.

 - 81% of physicians were still providing fewer in-person visits when surveyed in July and August of 2020 than pre-pandemic.